pingcap/blog/zalopay-choosing-a-scale-out-database-to-serve-100-million-users.md

 ---
-title: 'ZaloPay: Choosing a Scale-Out Database to Serve 100 Million Users'
+title: 'ZaloPay: Using a Scale-Out MySQL Alternative to Serve Millions of Users'
 author: ['Tan To Nguyen Duy']
 date: 2020-09-17
 summary: 'A DevOps engineer in ZaloPay, Vietnam's most popular mobile payment application, shared why his team chose TiDB as ZaloPay's merchant platform core database.
 He talked about their pain points, how they use TiDB, and what he likes about it the most.'